freeai-manifesto/manifesto/SIGNING_INSTRUCTIONS.md

-1. Install (if you don't have) Keybase (https://keybase.io/) and set up your identity
+1. Install (if you don't have) Keybase from https://keybase.io/.
+Press Create an account and follow the on screen instructions to create your identity
+2. If you don't have PGP at your Keybase, press Prove your identities -> Create PGP key and follow instructions to set up your own key
 2. Join `freeai` group - either with Keybase UI or using command
 ```
 keybase team request-access freeai